China's yuan plunges again. Is a currency war coming?

 The question is how much further the yuan may fall.

-Qi Gao, a currency analyst at Scotia Bank, expects the currency to weaken another 2% against the dollar.
+Qi Gao, a currency analyst at Scotia Bank, expects the currency to weaken almost another 2% against the dollar.
 That would be when it would feel compelled to halt the yuan's descent, he added.

 It's a careful balancing act for policymakers.